ngorm/ngorm/GUIDE.md

 The return `ngorm.DB` instance is safe.
 It is a good idea to have only one instance of this object throughout your application life cycle.
 Make it a global or pass it in context.

+# Migrations
+NGORM offers auto migrations. `DB.Automigrate` handless creation of the database table if the database doesn't exist yet.
+It also handles changes in the fields.

+Bonus point , you can use `DB.AtomirateSQL` to see the SQL query that will be executed without executing anything.